inet-framework/docs/_sources/users-guide/ch-queueing.rst.txt

 ordering among them.
 A packet buffer generally doesn't have gates, and packets are not pushed into or popped from it.

--  :ned:`PacketBuffer`: generic buffer that provides shared storage between several queues
+-  :ned:`PacketBuffer`: generic buffer that provides shared storage between several queues;

-   parameterizable with an :cpp:`IPacketDropperFunction`
+   it can be parameterized with a *dropper* function (such functions can be defined in C++)
 -  :ned:`PriorityBuffer`: drops packets based on the queue priority

 Filters